 Statements for the table are a mix of reads and writes, where writes are updates or deletes for a single row that can be fetched with one key read:

 Many scans or

-entire table without any writers
+GROUP BYoperations on the entire table without any writers

 With higher-level locks, you can more easily tune applications by supporting locks of different types, because the lock overhead is less than for row-level locks.

 Versioning (such as that used in MySQL for concurrent inserts) where it is possible to have one writer at the same time as many readers.
 This means that the database or table supports different views for the data depending on when access begins.
 Other common terms for this are “time travel,” “copy on write,” or “copy on demand.”

 Copy on demand is in many cases superior to page-level or row-level locking.
 However, in the worst case, it can use much more memory than using normal locks.